 The HIV+Hepatitis Policy Institute is a leading advocate for equitable and affordable healthcare for individuals living with or at risk of HIV, hepatitis, and other serious or chronic health conditions.
-As the Board begins reviewing its initial list of prescription drugs, we believe that affordability reviews of HIV medications fail to fully account for the intricacies of the existing HIV safety net, which makes lifesaving HIV treatments affordable for most people.
-We also want to raise numerous factors in the global HIV drug ecosystem that would be difficult for a state to consider.
-Finally, we reiterate our support for the proposed legislative policy recommendations that enhance transparency around insurers' use of copay accumulators, maximizers, and the need to consider alternative funding programs.
+As the Board finalizes its list of prescription drugs to review, we want to reiterate our concerns about the inclusion of any HIV medications and encourage the Board to reconsider their inclusion.
+We believe that affordability reviews of HIV medications fail to fully account for the intricacies of the existing HIV safety net, which makes lifesaving HIV treatments affordable for most people.
+We also want to highlight numerous factors in the global HIV drug ecosystem that would be difficult for a state to effectively consider.